brbsix/debtool/README.md

     Mandatory Options
-      -b, --build           create a debian archive from DIR -c, --combo           download then unpack PKG(s)
-      -d, --download        download PKGS(s) via apt-get
+      -b, --build           create a debian archive from DIR -d, --download        download PKGS(s) via apt-get
-      -r, --reinst          reinstall ARCHIVE(s)
+      -i, --interactive     download PKG interactively (select specific version) -r, --reinst          reinstall ARCHIVE(s)
       -s, --show            show PKG(s) available for download -u, --unpack          unpack ARCHIVE or installed PKG into DIR

+    Combination Options
+      -c, --combo           download and unpack PKG(s) [-du] -z, --fast            build and reinstall DIR(s) [-abr]

     Miscellaneous Options
-      -a, --auto            skip any prompts for user input -f, --show-format     format output of --show
-      -q, --quiet           suppress normal messages
+      -a, --auto            skip prompts for user input -f, --format          format output of --show for manual download -m, --md5sums         generate new md5sums (otherwise rebuild original) -q, --quiet           suppress normal output

     Some mandatory options may be combined.
-Valid combinations include '--auto --download --unpack' (equivalent --combo), '--auto --build --reinst --quiet' (equivalent to --fast), and '--build --reinst'.
+Combination options include '--auto --download --unpack' (equivalent --combo), '--auto --build --reinst --quiet' (equivalent to --fast), and '--build --reinst'.

     NOTE: ARCHIVE refers to a '.deb' debian archive.
 PKG refers to program available to download or an installed program to unpack.

 To download a debian package (from apt sources):

     debtool --download unar

+To download a specific version of a debian package:

+    debtool --download gdebi=0.9.5.3ubuntu2

+To download a specific architecture and version of a debian package:

+    debtool --download unar:amd64=1.8.1-2

 You can even supply multiple package names at once if you'd like...

     debtool --download git mawk unar

+To download a package interactively and select among multiple versions:

+    debtool --interactive git

 To unpack a debian package: